vsueiro/cim643/2022/Fall/README.md

 This is the main document for the CIM 443/643 course at University of Miami, Fall 2022.

+Classes take place on Tuesdays and Thursdays, from 12:30pm to 1:45pm.

 ## About the course

 This course focuses on the job-ready skills and production workflow techniques in high demand for front end web developers.
 Students will learn, practice and demonstrate the skills and principles needed to make effective use of these technologies.